Bin-Huang/prray/README.md

 **First**, prray does not provide another implementation of promise, which is essentially different from Bluebird.

-**Secondly**, prray aims to provide a better way to handle asynchronous batch operations on data.
+**Secondly**, prray aims to provide a better way to handle asynchronous batch operations on data(array).
 In this aspect, maybe you work well with Bluebird's methods such as `all` and `map`, but prray gives you another option more appropriate in some cases.

 ```javascript
 const urls = [ /* some urls */ ]